What’s an audiologist?

 If you have hearing loss and your audiologist suspects it’s due to a medical condition, your audiologist may refer you to an ear, nose and throat (ENT) doctor at ProHealth.

-When occupational therapy, physical therapy or speech therapy can help you manage a balance disorder or hearing loss, enjoy a seamless transition of care between your audiologist and the ProHealth rehabilitation team.
+When physical therapy can help you manage a balance disorder, enjoy a seamless transition of care between your audiologist and the ProHealth rehabilitation team.
 You’ll learn ways to live better with your condition and improve your abilities and quality of life.